sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

      directory.
 If no argument is given, output is placed in the same directory as the file that contains the directive.
-The directory is interpreted as relative to the directory of the source file, unless it begins with the path separator ``/``, in which case it is relative to the documentation root.
+The directory is interpreted as relative to the directory of the source file, unless it begins with the ``/``, in which case it is relative to the documentation source directory.
      All paths should use the separator ``/`` regardless of the operating system used for the build.

      You can also use ``caption`` option to give a caption to the toctree.

      .. versionadded:: 7.3

-        allowed setting a directory relative to the documentation root.
+        Directories may now be set relative to the documentation source directory.

      .. versionadded:: 3.1